 I cannot say if Brown consciously intended all this—famously, starting with truculent Garbo, he didn't direct his actors.* An exception was children, whom he recognized needed special attention, especially if they were nonprofessionals, and Jarman was the furthest thing from "professional" imaginable, having been plucked out of obscurity during a nationwide hunt for Jody Baxter, and he landed the role mostly by virtue of not having had a haircut recently.
 The main thing Brown was after, however, was someone unformed and unaffected, and it works terrifically: he's earnest like a child; he's annoying like a child; even the parts where Jarman is blatantly bad, and Brown apparently gave up on him, still feel like the miscalibrations of a child.
 But Jarman finds some flawless intensities in this material, too: he and Brown may well have invented "traumatized drooling" as a tool for the naturalistic actor, and, Christ, is it affecting stuff.

 Simultaneously, it's full-on mood piece, and a careful character study provided by actors at the top of their games and perfectly-cast for their roles, and a nostalgic piece of pious Americana, and an all-time hard-as-nails weepie; and I realize I've barely even mentioned the deer.
 Let it be said that Flag is the fulcrum upon which the film rests its strongest individual movements: there is, of course, the climax of Jody's relationship with Flag, but before that there is that relationship, a sweet and profound connection that ultimately even his mother comprehends is nearly as important as their very lives.
-The deer is likewise the excuse for one of the most singular pieces of poetic filmmaking in American cinema, as Flag and a whole array of deer frolic amidst sun-dappled woods and cerulean blue skies and Herbert Stothart's wholesale lift of Mendelssohn's Midsummer Night's Dream, and a shoeless, almost atavistic Jody leaps behind them, in some unconscious attempt to surrender humanity to the half-dream, half-real majesty of nature.
+The deer is likewise the excuse for one of the most singular pieces of extended poetic filmmaking in American cinema, as Flag and a whole array of deer frolic amidst sun-dappled woods and cerulean blue skies and Herbert Stothart's wholesale lift of Mendelssohn's Midsummer Night's Dream, and a shoeless, almost atavistic Jody leaps behind them, in some unconscious attempt to surrender humanity to the half-dream, half-real majesty of nature.
 And so it was, with his friend Clarence's help, that poor Sidney Franklin got to make his live-action Bambi after all.